Osteoarthritis: Joint replacement

-If the impact of symptoms of osteoarthritis on quality of life is significant and more conservative management is ineffective, joint replacement surgery or resurfacing may be recommended.
+If the impact of symptoms of osteoarthritis on quality of life is significant and more conservative management is ineffective, joint replacement surgery may be used.
 Evidence supports joint replacement for both knees and hips as it is both clinically effective and cost-effective.

-People who underwent total knee replacement had improved SF-12 quality of life scores, were feeling better compared to those who did not have surgery, and may have short- and long-term benefits for quality of life in terms of pain and function.
-The beneficial effects of these surgeries may be time-limited due to various environmental factors, comorbidities, and pain in other regions of the body.
+People who underwent total knee replacement had improved quality of life, were feeling better compared to those who did not have surgery, and may have short- and long-term benefits for quality of life in terms of pain and function.
+The risk of death within the first 90 days after hip and knee replacements is less than 1%.
+The risk of serious complications (such as prosthetic joint infections which may require removal of the artificial joint, blood clots, joint dislocations) is less than 5% after hip or knee replacements.
+90% of people with a hip replacement and 80% of those with a knee replacement reported little or no arthritis related pain after the procedure.
+Less than 10% of artificial knees and less than 20% of artificial hips required replacements over 20 years after the initial surgery.
+Arthroscopic debridement of the knee, also known as "joint resurfacing" is not recommended for the treatment of knee osteoarthritis and has a limited role in people who have osteoarthritis with a meniscal tear who have failed other treatments.

-For people who have shoulder osteoarthritis and do not respond to medications, surgical options include a shoulder hemiarthroplasty (replacing a part of the joint), and total shoulder arthroplasty (replacing the joint).

-Biological joint replacement involves replacing the diseased tissues with new ones.
-This can either be from the person (autograft) or from a donor (allograft).
-People undergoing a joint transplant (osteochondral allograft) do not need to take immunosuppressants as bone and cartilage tissues have limited immune responses.
-Autologous articular cartilage transfer from a non-weight-bearing area to the damaged area, called osteochondral autograft transfer system, is one possible procedure that is being studied.
-When the missing cartilage is a focal defect, autologous chondrocyte implantation is also an option.

 Shoulder replacement

-For those with osteoarthritis in the shoulder, a complete shoulder replacement is sometimes suggested to improve pain and function.
+For people who have shoulder osteoarthritis and do not respond to medications, surgical options include a shoulder hemiarthroplasty (replacing a part of the joint) and a total shoulder arthroplasty (replacing the joint).
 Demand for this treatment is expected to increase by 750% by the year 2030.
-There are different options for shoulder replacement surgeries, however, there is a lack of evidence in the form of high-quality randomized controlled trials, to determine which type of shoulder replacement surgery is most effective in different situations, what are the risks involved with different approaches, or how the procedure compares to other treatment options.
+There are different options for shoulder replacement surgeries, however there is a lack of evidence in the form of high-quality randomized controlled trials to determine which type of shoulder replacement surgery is most effective in different situations, what are the risks involved with different approaches, or how the procedure compares to other treatment options.
 There is some low-quality evidence that indicates that when comparing total shoulder arthroplasty over hemiarthroplasty, no large clinical benefit was detected in the short term.
-It is not clear if the risk of harm differs between total shoulder arthroplasty or a hemiarthroplasty approach.
+It is not clear if the risk of harm differs between total shoulder arthroplasty and a hemiarthroplasty approach.

 Other surgical options

-Osteotomy may be useful in people with knee osteoarthritis, but has not been well studied and it is unclear whether it is more effective than non-surgical treatments or other types of surgery.
+Osteotomy may be useful in people with knee osteoarthritis, but has not been well studied, and it is unclear whether it is more effective than non-surgical treatments or other types of surgery.
 Arthroscopic surgery is largely not recommended, as it does not improve outcomes in knee osteoarthritis, and may result in harm.
 It is unclear whether surgery is beneficial in people with mild to moderate knee osteoarthritis.